TCTM06104- Claims and Notification

 Transitional provision

-A person shall not be entitled to a tax credit in respect of any day prior to the day on which he makes a claim for it (“the earlier day”) if—
+A person shall not be entitled to tax credits in respect of any day prior to the day on which he makes a claim for it (“the earlier day”) if—

 • on the earlier day the claimant is entitled, or in the case of a joint claim, either of the claimants is entitled, to the child premia in respect of Income Support or income-based Jobseeker’s Allowance.

-“the child premia in respect of Income Support or income-based Jobseeker’s Allowance” means the amounts referred to in section 1(3)(d) of the Tax Credit Act 2002.
+“the child premia in respect of Income Support or income-based Jobseeker’s Allowance” means the amounts referred to in section 1(3)(d) of the Tax Credits Act 2002.

 This is in relation to existing recipients of the child premia to avoid duplication of payments.